My shooting beginnings...

 Having said that -- I'm retired now.
 I have my Georgia do everything retiree hunting/fishing license, and I'm using it!

-I started reloading 12 gauge shotgun shells three years ago but I've found that even though I enjoy reloading -- because 12 gauge shells are so inexpensive by the case I may not continue to load them.
+In 1967 I began hand loading ammo and shot shells.
+I re-started reloading 12 gauge shotgun shells three years ago but I've found that even though I enjoy reloading -- because 12 gauge shells are so inexpensive by the case -- I may not continue to load them.
 I may hand load the more expensive 20, 28, and .410 gauges in the future.

 The beauty of reloading is being able to load custom mixes, such as 12 gauge shells with 1 1/8oz of #5 and #6 shot mixed.
 Try finding a case of .410 or 28 gauge shells loaded with number 6s.
 It can be done, but those loads are not on everyone's shelves.